In this article, you will learn the different parts of car wheel assembly and their functions. All explained with Pictures.

 They can be considered part of the suspension system.
 Tires are covers that prevent wheel rims from rubbing or touching the ground.
 The main parts of a tire are the threads that contact the ground directly and wear out over time.

 Threads usually have grooves and notches known as patterns.
 The purpose of this pattern is to increase the friction between the ground surface and the tire and to direct water and debris away from the wheel.

 The wheel hub assembly keeps the car wheels attached to the vehicle and allows the wheels to spin freely so the driver can safely drive.
 In addition, it is also important for anti-lock braking systems (ABS) and traction control systems (TCS).

-It is located in the center of the wheel to which the rim is attached and also houses the brake pads, calipers, and rotors.
+It is located in the center of the wheel to which the rim is attached and houses the brake pads, calipers, and rotors.
 The tires are attached to the hub, and five bolts are held in place with a lug nut from its center.

 #5 Wheel Fasteners

 A fundamental factor in the wheel and tire design is how the rim is mounted on the hub or axle flange.
 The wheel studs are used as wheel fasteners in the hub or axle flange on every type of vehicle.
 These are probably threaded bolts or studs pressed into a hub or flange for a tighter joint.

 Typically, the head of the stud is wider than the hole in the hub or flange, preventing the stud from coming through the hole.
 To center the wheel appropriately, the center of the hub or flange is raised slightly and positioned at the rim’s center.

 Read Also: 20 Basic Parts of Car Interior [Name & Functions] PDF

 The part of the car wheel between the outboard face and the inboard rim edge is known as the barrel.
 The purpose of the barrel is to create a surface for the mounting of the tire.
 The inner diameter of the barrel is the drop center that helps to determine the mount wheel type.